qmk/qmk_firmware/keyboards/steelseries/prime_plus/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:a
+Enter the bootloader in 2 ways:

 * **Bootmagic reset**: Hold down left mouse button and plug in.
 * **Bootloader entry**: Hold the underneath button while plugging in.